 We also have extensive expertise in expert witness relating to many matters involving steel and mining.

 We are not averse to taking risks, but we cannot predict the future with certainty.
 We are prepared to make forecasts (on volumes and prices), however we prefer to forecast on a longer-term basis

 as the metals sector is cyclical and short-term fluctuations are notoriously hard to predict with accuracy.

 We believe that, as the world continues to develop, there is still upside for the commodities sector.
 We have been close observers of China for many years (first forecast regarding China published in 1995) especially in the context of its consumption and production of steel.
 China is complex and large and increasngly drives demand for metals of all types.
-The Chinese 14th 5 year plan is expected to continue this trend.

 More generally, growth rates are slowing but are still large relative to much of the devleoped world in percentage and absolute terms.
 Looking globally, with 9 billion people on the planet in

 another 30 years or so, there is plenty of upside as countries develop at their own rates.
 The use of steel is becomng more sophisticated and ever more products are being developed.
 Making steel